hhas/SwiftAutomation/doc-source/3 tutorial-introduction.md

 This chapter provides a practical taste of application scripting with Swift and SwiftAutomation.
 Later chapters cover the technical details of SwiftAutomation usage that are mostly skimmed over here.

 The following tutorial uses SwiftAutomation and SwiftAutoEdit.app to perform a simple 'Hello World' exercise in TextEdit.

-[TO DO: need to include download link for getting SwiftAutoEdit]
+[Note: SwiftAutoEdit is a work in progress; a ready-built .app will be provided once it is more complete.
+Until then, the Xcode project can be obtained from https://bitbucket.org/hhas/swiftautoedit; see its README file for instructions on how to build and install it.]

 [[ TO DO: include screenshots? ]]